zeisler/zeisler.github.io/_posts/2016-06-11-global-state-in-a-web-request.md

 ---
 layout: post
 title: Managing Global State In The Context of a Web Request
-description: How to create and managing global state for the for the life of a request in ruby.
+description: How to create and managing global state for the life of a request in ruby.
 category:
-tags: [ruby, threads, web, rails]
+tags:
+- ruby
+- threads
+- web
+- rails
+date: '2016-06-11T00:00:00.000+00:00'
 ---

 I’m going to be talking about the global state in the context of a web request.
 When a request comes in it will be running within a thread.
 That thread exists for the life of the request.
 If you want to store some state in the context of that thread you can use thread local variables.